Read the book and email me when you pick your party date!

 Q: What advice do you have for other people?

-AA: Follow Nick’s book!
+A: Follow Nick’s book!
 I was born to give people faith in human beings and I read this book thinking, “That’s what this is.”
-Especially after COVID, it made us anti-social.
-Getting back out to socialize is awkward and uncomfortable, but Nick was very complete with how to do it successfully.
+Getting back out to socialize is awkward and uncomfortable for a lot of people, but Nick was very complete with how to do it successfully.

 Besides that, just be willing to pivot.
 Nick’s book says to do 2 of the same icebreakers – one when a few people have arrived and another about 30 minutes later.
 However, almost everyone arrived on time, so we ended up doing 3 different icebreaker questions.